Viewing this page on your device?

 Check out these visual perceptual printables for some lovely reusable worksheets you can download .

-Rather than reinvent the wheel, I am going to point you to other helpful resources on the web!
+Rather than reinvent the wheel, I am going to point you to another therapist's helpful article!

 If you are looking for some resources to help develop your child's figure ground skills, then check out these ones that I have sourced.

 I hope you found this information useful!
-Children with poor figure ground skills may also struggle with visual discrimination, and the activities used to address this are often similar.
-So try some of my activities on that page as well.
+Children with poor figure ground skills may also struggle with other visual perceptual skills as well.
+So take a look at my other pages to be inspired with more activity ideas.

 If this page was helpful, please share it with your friends!